 There are countless day trips you can take, some with private guides, some self-guided tours (the Jerusalem municipality has trips you can download from its website, for example), some offered by nature organizations, etc. You do not say what your budget is, what your interests (nature, history, archeology, etc.), or in what part of the country you are most interested.
 Therefore it is somewhat difficult to answer.

 I suggest you read some of my recent articles published by the Jewish Exponent magazine.

-Deborah Rubin Fields over 6 years ago
+Deborah Rubin Fields about 7 years ago

 Jerusalem: old city, Israel Museum ( a must!), walk the walls of the old city and see everything from above

 Dead Sea- a must experience & Masada (walk up or take the cable car) & hike the paths of the Ein Gedi nature reserve (David River)

 Walk the paths of En Avdat National Park, an oasis in a spectacular canyon near Sde Boker where Ben Gurion lived in the Negev.